csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 char[] chars2 = {'V', 'D', 'l', 'P', 'w', 'O', 'y', 'k', 'D', 'Z' };
 ```

-Run the program again.
-Ideally, after changing array values, the program should not crash and should still produce correct results, which should now be:
+Then run the program again.

+Ideally, after changing array values, the program should not crash and should still produce correct results:

 - Does `w` occur in both arrays -> `true`
 - first value that occurs in both arrays -> `P`